VertigoRay/PSRedstone/README.md

 # Logging

 There are a many ways to log with PowerShell.
-I for one, have found a way that works well for me whether I'm in development, or troubleshooting a production run of a PowerShell script.
+I have created a way that works well for me whether I'm in development, or troubleshooting a production run of a PowerShell script.
 However, I did not build it into *PSRedstone*.
 I believe that it can, and should, stand alone as its own module and be used regardless of if you are using *PSRedstone* or not.
 So, check out [*PSWriteLog*](https://github.com/VertigoRay/PSWriteLog) and decide for yourself.
-If you don't love it, come up with your own way of logging that suites your needs.
+If you don't love it, come up with your own way of logging that suits your needs.

 Here's how I set up *PSWriteLog* in my *PSRedstone Block*.